 Introduction to Nettle (Urtica Dioica) Tea

 Nettle tea, coming from the stinging nettle plant or urtica dioica, is a potent herbal tea filled with powerful nutrients and health benefits.
+Stinging nettles are well known for their nutritional and medicinal properties, making them a popular choice for those seeking natural remedies.
 Stinging nettle tea, made from the dried parts of the nettle plant, uses the leaves and roots to create a vibrant blend that’s as beneficial as it is flavorful.

 Key Health Benefits of Nettle Tea